-Never ask a child to advertise our brand by capturing an image of them, for example, holding up a banner of our logo. does not apply to an incidental tee shirt with our logo on it or a poster all sign that maybe in the background.
+Never ask a child to advertise our brand by capturing an image of them, for example, holding up a banner of our logo.
+Does not apply to an incidental tee shirt with our logo on it or a poster or sign that may be in the background.
 Also check that any visible logo on their clothing is not in conflict with our brand or values.